olimatis/otif-ansible/README.md

 ##### install_conversion_service, install_search.
 All other roles are fully functional but could require minor adjustments
 ##### from one environment to another.
 In all cased, the inventry file needs to be updated for every deployement.

+Note: Ansible module ```expect``` is current considered to be used to run installers in console mode wuth automated answers bropided by Ansible instead of the user.

 ## Prerequisite: Ansible & Git

 * Become root ...